CGB1158 Africa (5-7 octaves)

 Description

-This arrangement of "Africa" begins with the body percussion sounds that are reminiscent of a rain storm, and are beautifully illustrated by Perpetuum Jazzile's rendition of "Africa" that may be found on YouTube.
+This arrangement of Africa begins with the body percussion sounds that are reminiscent of a rain storm, and are beautifully illustrated by Perpetuum Jazzile's rendition of Africa..

 Other layers of percussion instruments are added to various combinations of bells and chimes as the song progresses for a rousing rendition of this 1982 hit by Toto that reached #1 on Billboard's Hot 100 in 1983.

-Voicing: 5, 6 or 7 octaves handbells with 5, 6 or 7 octaves handchimes, percussion, and optional 2 octaves Petit & FritsenTM handbells
+Voicing: 5-7 octaves handbells with 5-7 octaves handchimes, percussion, and optional 2 octaves Petit & FritsenTM handbells

 Composer: David Patch and Jeff Porcaro, arr.
 Roger Emerson